 Item 2 – Attorney Sven Unger as Chairman of the Meeting.

-Item 12 – Eight Board members and no deputies.
+Item 12 – Eight Board members with no deputies and a registered public accounting firm as Auditor.

 Item 13 – Fees to the Board of Directors: